DocPis/currentx-docs/docs/liquidity.md

 title: Liquidity
 ---

-- **Pool list**: CRX/WETH, WETH/USDC, WETH/DAI, WETH/USDT, WBTC/USDC, DAI/USDC, USDT/USDC, ETH/USDC with live TVL/volume/fees.
+- **Pool list**: CRX/WETH, WETH/USDC, ETH/USDC with live TVL/volume/fees.
 TVL falls back to on-chain estimates when subgraph data is missing.
+MegaETH is not live yet, so deposits will fail until liquidity is added; more pairs will come later.
 - **Autopilot**: One-click entry into CRX/WETH deposit flow.
 - **Deposit flow**:
   - Enter both token amounts; balanced suggestions come from current reserves.